-The motivation of this work is to create new synchronizers and evaluate their performance with noise.
-This contribution increases the know-how about synchronizers.
+The motivation of this work is to create new synchronizers and to see the prefilter effects.
+This contribution improves the know-how about synchronizers performance.

-Following, we present the prefilter with their three different decreasing bandwidths ($B1=\infty$, B2=2.tx, B3=1.tx).
+Following, we present the prefilter with their three different decreasing bandwidths ( $B1=\infty$ , B2=2.tx, B3=1.tx).

 After, we present the standard reference variant, asynchronous sequential symbol synchronizers based on pulse comparison by both transitions at bit rate, with versions manual (ab-m) and automatic (ab-a).
-Next, we present the new proposed variant, asynchronous sequential symbol synchronizers based on pulse comparison by positive transitions at quarter bit rate, with versions manual (ap-m/4) and automatic (ap-a/4).
+Next, we present the new proposed variant, asynchronous sequential symbol synchronizers based on pulse comparison by hybrid transitions at quarter bit rate, with versions manual (ab-m/4) and automatic (ah-a/4).
 After, we present the design and tests.
 Then, we present the results.
 Finally, we present the conclusions.